jjchurch03/RoboboatTest/Common_Occurances_and_Issues/README.md

 ## Folders

-- Ad-Hoc-Config: Get ad hoc network together
+- Network_and_Wireless_Chips_Conf: Where Roboboat network and wireless chip information will be stored

 - Git_Hub_Basics: Help you understand how to continue to maintain this

 ## Files